spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 The product labels are displayed in ascending order of Priority.
 So, the label with the smallest priority value always goes first while the product label with highest Priority value goes last.

-In the picture above, the priority value of *Alternatives available* product label is *4*.
+In the preceding figure, the priority value of *Alternatives available* product label is *4*.
 The Priority value of *Discontinued* product label is *5*.

 See [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html) to learn how a Back Office user can define the product label priority.